Boonville, Missouri: Correctional facility

 The Missouri Training School for Boys, a juvenile correctional facility of the Missouri Division of Youth Services, opened in 1889.
 By 1948 violent prisoners had killed two boys.
-As a result, Governor of Missouri Phil M. Donnelly removed 71 prisoners from the training school and relocated them to an adult prison.
+As a result, Governor Phil M. Donnelly removed 71 prisoners from the training school and relocated them to an adult prison.
 He dismissed the board of the State Board for Training Schools, the juvenile correctional authority.
 It closed in 1983.
 The facility is now the Boonville Correctional Center, a minimum security, adult institution for men in the Missouri Department of Corrections.

 Education

 The Boonville R-1 School District has four schools.
 Hannah Cole Elementary, David Barton Elementary, Laura Speed Elliott (LSE) Middle School, and Boonville High School are all located in Boonville.
-The superintendent of schools is Dr. Sarah Marriott and the school mascot is the Pirates.
+The superintendent of schools is Mark Harvey and the school mascot is the Pirates.

 There is also a parochial PreK-8th school Sts.
 Peter and Paul, which was established in the 1850s and has the Warriors as their mascot.

 Boonville has a public library, a branch of the Boonslick Regional Library.